databrickslabs/ucx/docs/troubleshooting.md

 By following these steps, you should be able to effectively locate, access, and analyze UCX log files to troubleshoot issues and seek additional help when needed.

-## Fixing common errors
+## Resolving common UCX errors

 ### Cryptic errors on authentication
 - Ensure that your `DATABRICKS_` environment variables are unset if you are using the `--profile <CONFIGPROFILENAME>` option
 - Ensure you did not forget the `--profile <CONFIGPROFILENAME>` to authenticate.
 If the databricks command cannot authenticate, you may receive a lengthy stack traceback
-- Validate your login with `databricks auth env --profile <CONFIGPROFILENAME>`
+- Validate your login with `databricks auth env --profile <CONFIGPROFILENAME>` which should print out a json structure having about 8 different keys and values and secrets

 ### Resolving common errors on UCX install

 #### Error on installing the ucx inventory database
 Your platform adminsitrators may have implmented policies in one manner or another to prevent arbitrary database creation.

-- It may be prohibitive to create a database that stores data on DBFS.
+-  You may be prohibited to create a database with a default location to `dbfs:/`.
-- You may be required to create a database on an external Hive Meta Store
+-  You may be required to create a database on an external Hive Meta Store and need compute configured to do so.
-- You may need an IAM role to create a database in Glue Catalog.
+-  You may need an Instance Profile to create a database in Glue Catalog.
 -  You may be prohibited from creating a database in Glue Catalog.
 -  You may need a bucket or storage account for the new database.

 In these cases where it's not immediately available as a workspace admin to create a HMS database, ask your DBA or data admins to create a database.
 UCX will create close to twenty tables to capture assessment information into it.

 #### Error Installing a Wheel file.
 Access to DBFS may be restricted and loading wheel files into DBFS may be restricted.
 For now, check the github issues for potential resolution.
+More information to be added shortly.

 #### Error running the assessment job
-Often the compute type available is restricted, or it needs a special configuration.
+Often the compute type available is restricted, or it needs a special `spark` configuration or Instance Profile.
-You can either create a cluster policies and re-install, see the installation guide.
+- You can either create a cluster policies and re-install; see the installation guide for more information.
-Or, as needed or create two interactive clusters (Legacy Unassigned cluster and Legacy Table ACL clustger) and manually re-configure the assessment job.
+- Or, as needed or create two interactive clusters (Legacy Unassigned cluster and Legacy Table ACL cluster) and manually re-configure the assessment job.

 #### Specific assessment job tasks fail.
 See the gathering log information sections elsewhere in this document.

+### Resolving other common errors
+-  If you have an external Hive Metastore (HMS) such as Glue Catalog or a MySQL, Postgres or SQL server database, please consult the [External Hive Metastore Integration guide](https://github.com/databrickslabs/ucx/blob/docs/external_hms_glue.md)
+-  If you are running table upgrade commands and workflows.
+Please consult the [Table Upgrade guide](https://github.com/databrickslabs/ucx/blob/docs/table_upgrade.md)
+-  If you are trying to understand the Assessment report, please consult the [assessment documentation](https://github.com/databrickslabs/ucx/blob/main/docs/assessment.md)